Just because a customer clicked a smiley face in your post-service feedback survey does not mean you gave them high-quality service.

 Set (and raise) your own bar for customer service quality

-Customers come and go, markets change, products launch, and staff are promoted, and through it all you need a way to know if your quality is improving or declining.
+Customers come and go, markets change, products launch, and staff members are promoted, and through it all you need a way to know if your quality is improving or declining.

 If you rely on your customers telling you when you haven’t done a good job, you will always be reacting to problems that have already happened.